Flatpak#

 Beta#

-Though our nightly builds are generally pretty robust, it is not allowed to distribute nightly, potentially unstable builds over Flathub, so instead we are providing an “almost-nightly” beta
+Though our nightly builds are generally pretty robust, it is not allowed to distribute nightly, potentially unstable builds over Flathub, so instead we are providing an “almost-nightly” beta branch to fulfil the same purpose.

 It will receive the latest updates at regular intervals.